rickstaa/action-black/README.md

 ## Basic usage

-In it's simplest form this action can be used to check/format your code using the black formater.
+In it's simplest form this action can be used to check/format your code using the black formatter.

 ```yaml
 name: reviewdo